otrv4/otrv4/otrv4.md

 #### Starting a conversation interactively

-Rather than requesting an encrypted conversation, Alice can directly start an OTRv4 conversation with Bob if she is certain that they both support it and are willing to do so.
+Rather than requesting to start an encrypted conversation, Alice can directly start a OTRv4 conversation with Bob if she is certain that they both support it and are willing to do so.
 In such case, Alice should:

 * Send an Identity message.
 * Transition the state to `WAITING_AUTH_R`.